 Lev is also a backdrop, because we see characters move in and out of his sphere of influence.
 Knowing him changes them.
 He’s not just a character in his own right, but a catalyst for their stories.
 He’s not really the hero of the book: they are.

-2018 for me also is the launch of my long-considered blog, Grow, Make, Mend – following my journey one step at a time in the real world towards better living in a busy world.
+In January 2018 I launched my long-considered blog, Grow, Make, Mend – following my journey one step at a time in the real world towards better living in a busy world.